 MWRA's Integrated Water Supply Improvement program is a \$1.7 billion series of projects that consists of aggressive watershed protection, modernized water treatment facilities and distribution system improvements including construction of covered storage facilities and pipeline rehabilitation projects.
-This program is nearly complete and includes the \$437 million John J. Carroll Water Treatment Plant, a state-of-the-art ozonation facility with capacity to treat 405 mgd of drinking water, which was completed in 2005 pursuant to the Safe Drinking Water Act (SDWA).
+This program is nearly complete and includes the \$431.0 million John J. Carroll Water Treatment Plant, a state-of-the-art ozonation facility with capacity to treat 405 mgd of drinking water, which was completed in 2005 pursuant to the Safe Drinking Water Act (SDWA).
 The plant treats water delivered from the Wachusett Reservoir with ozonation and chloramination.
-The plan also includes the 17.6-mile MetroWest Supply Tunnel which was placed in service in November 2004 and runs parallel to the Mass Turnpike.
+The plan also includes the 17.6-mile MetroWest Supply Tunnel which was placed in service in November 2004.
 The new tunnel greatly enhances the security, capacity and reliability of MWRA's entire water transmission system.
 Prior to 2004, the MWRA relied on a single 1940's-era surface aqueduct, the Hultman Aqueduct, to serve all of metropolitan Boston.
-With its leaks and aging valves, the Hultman had to be taken off-line for major repairs.
+With its leaks and aging valves, the Hultman has been taken off-line for major repairs.
 Before the MetroWest Tunnel, failure of the Hultman could have caused nearly complete interruption of Boston's water supply.
 This would have been a disaster for the region's public health, safety and economy.

-With the completion of the Deer Island facilities and the winding down of the Water Supply Improvement program, the MWRA now spends a proportionately large part of its CIP budget on the Combined Sewer Overflow ("CSO") projects mandated by state and federal agencies.
-The CSO program encompasses 25 projects with a total budget of \$840.3 million with spending of \$411.7 million through FY07 and a remaining balance of \$428.6 million.
 In 1987, MWRA entered a stipulation in the Federal District Court Order in the Boston Harbor Case by which it accepted responsibility for developing and implementing a long-term CSO control plan for all combined sewer overflows hydraulically connected to MWRA's system, including the outfalls owned and operated by the communities of Boston, Cambridge, Chelsea, Somerville, and a small section of Brookline.
-Since then, MWRA has conducted site-specific and watershed-based planning to meet short-term control requirements pursuant to federal regulations and developed a long-term control plan to bring the Boston area CSOs into compliance with the Federal Clean Water Act and State Water Quality Standards.
+Since then, MWRA has conducted site-specific and watershed-based planning to meet short-term control requirements pursuant to federal regulations and develop a long-term control plan to bring the Boston area CSOs into compliance with the Federal Clean Water Act and State Water Quality Standards.